Staff Spotlight - Peter Wright, ReMed's Director of Learning and Development

 What do you do when you’re not at work?

 Spending time with family is the best.
 I met my wife Meaghan working at ReMed, so I’ll always be grateful for that.
-My son Tim is 13 so we goof around a lot at home.
+My son Tim is a teenager and we goof around a lot at home.
 I enjoy being outside, working in the yard, hiking or walking the dog.
 I’m a big movie fan, and I love discovering new music and books.
 The simpler I keep my life, the happier I am.